 Know the Triggers

-To manage the risk of MG crisis, you need to know what can cause one.
-The list of known MG crisis triggers includes:3
+To manage the risk of MG crises, you need to know what can cause one.
+The list of known MG crisis triggers includes2:

 - Medications, such as high doses of steroids